Long-ranged spectral correlations in eigenstate phases: On the universality and robustness of spectral signatures in the MBL phase

 \subsection{Unfolding the spectrum}

 In this section, we discuss the effect of unfolding the spectrum on the SFF.
-We begin with Poisson numbers generated as mentioned in \cref{sec:SFF_Poisson} whose SFF matches the analytical expression in \cref{eq:SFF_Poisson} and exhibits power-law scaling \cref{eq:KPoisson_universal} at intermediate $\tau$ values.
+We begin with Poisson numbers generated as mentioned in \cref{sec:SFF_Poisson} whose SFF matches the analytical expression in \cref{eq:SFF_Poisson} and exhibits power law scaling \cref{eq:KPoisson_universal} at intermediate $\tau$ values.
 We now unfold~\cite{french1971some,mayer1997,bruus1997,guhr1999} the same levels using the usual polynomial method~\footnote{We first find the cumulative density of the ordered original spectrum $\{E_n\}$ i.e. $I(E)=\sum_n \Theta(E-E_n)$, where $\Theta(x)$ is the Heaviside step function, and then find a smooth polynomial function $\tilde{I}(E)$ to fit the data of $I(E)$.
 With that we obtain the unfolded spectrum as $\tilde{E}_n=\tilde{I}(E_n)$.
 For our numerical fits, we used a $15^{th}$ order polynomial.}.
-Although the density of states was uniform before and after unfolding~\cite{riser2020nonperturbative}, we see in \cref{fig:CSFF_poisson_unfolded} that the SFF is no longer described by \cref{eq:SFF_Poisson} and does not exhibit power-law scaling \cref{eq:KPoisson_universal}.
-Now, if we compute the SFF with decreasingly smaller fractions of the unfolded spectrum, the analytical form as well as the power-law scaling is recovered as shown in \cref{fig:CSFF_poisson_unfolded} (top).
-To quantify this, we compute the root-mean-square (RMS) deviation of the SFF from the power-law scaling form, $\Sigma$, defined as
+Although the density of states was uniform before and after unfolding~\cite{riser2020nonperturbative}, we see in \cref{fig:CSFF_poisson_unfolded} that the SFF is no longer described by \cref{eq:SFF_Poisson} and does not exhibit power law scaling \cref{eq:KPoisson_universal}.
+Now, if we compute the SFF with decreasingly smaller fractions of the unfolded spectrum, the analytical form as well as the power law scaling is recovered as shown in \cref{fig:CSFF_poisson_unfolded} (top).
+To quantify this, we compute the root-mean-square (RMS) deviation of the SFF from the power law scaling form, $\Sigma$, defined as

-where $\langle \dots \rangle$ represents the average taken over data points falling in the domain $\tau \in [\frac{3}{\sqrt{N}},0.2]$ where the power-law scaling form is expected to be clearest when present.
-As seen in \cref{fig:CSFF_poisson_unfolded} (bottom), for $N/N_R \rightarrow 1$, $\Sigma$ is large indicating that the SFF deviates significantly from the power-law scaling form.
+where $\langle \dots \rangle$ represents the average taken over data points falling in the domain $\tau \in [\frac{3}{\sqrt{N}},0.2]$ where the power law scaling form is expected to be clearest when present.
+As seen in \cref{fig:CSFF_poisson_unfolded} (bottom), for $N/N_R \rightarrow 1$, $\Sigma$ is large, indicating that the SFF deviates significantly from the power-law scaling form.
 As $N/N_R \rightarrow 0$, we find that $\Sigma$ vanishes, indicating that the power-law scaling form is recovered.